payu-india/CMS-Chatbot/reference/Affordability/bnpl-integration-apis/collect-payment-api-bnpl-link-pay.md

       </td>

       <td>
         This parameter contains the status of the customer linking on the merchant.
-The values can be: <br><br>True: If customer is linked  <br><br>False: If customer is not linked
+The values can be: <br/><br/>True: If customer is linked  <br/><br/>False: If customer is not linked
       </td>
     </tr>